EdZeglen/Scoot/README.md

 ----------

 Page-Specific data is stored in JSON format inside the [pagename].json file.
 For instance if your page includes a drop down for detail types.
 You could create
 MyAppStartPage.json with the following JSON.
+Note: This page is not required!
+Do not include it if you do not want to use page-specific data.

 	{
 		"items": {